Loading Results

 Heart Health

-University Hospitals registered dietitian Elizabeth Traxler, MS, RDN, LD says a key consideration is what you pair with your eggs.
+University Hospitals registered dietitian Elizabeth Traxler, MS, RDN, LD says a key consideration is what you eat with your eggs.
 “It’s always a good reminder of the power of pairing foods when and their effects on health, especially since we normally don’t eat a food like eggs in isolation,” she says.

 “If eggs are paired with a source of saturated fat, usually animal sources like butter, bacon or sausage, it will raise the markers of bad cholesterol, low-density lipoprotein (LDL), in the blood,” Ms. Traxler says.
 “Eggs would be better paired with unsaturated fat sources like olive oil or avocado to reduce plaque build-up in the arteries.”